 Freedom of expression advocacy of humanist values

-The constitution provides for freedom of conscience, expression, assembly, and association.
+The Constitution provides for freedom of conscience, expression, assembly, and association.
 These rights may be limited by law “which is reasonably required” in the interests of public defense, safety, order, morality, or health, or to protect the rights of others, however, they are generally respected by the government.